eddiesmo/eddiesmo.github.io/_drafts/ode-to-gtd.md

 ---

-What is GTD?

-If you're unfamiliar with Getting Things Done, I strongly urge you to go read the book.
-I do not intend to repeat the message here, so as a preview here are some nice variable length summaries from around the web:
+If you're unfamiliar with Getting Things Done, I strongly urge you to go read the book, it's a life changer.
+I do not intend to repeat the contents here, but I will include some nice variable-length summaries I've found and enjoyed:

 - GTD in 15 minutes
 - YouTube animated book summary [8 min]
 - Wiki book summary